 Website Oberlin College

-The Politics Department at Oberlin College invites applications for a full-time tenure track faculty position in American Constitutional law and the courts.
-Initial appointment to this position will be for a term of four years, beginning fall semester of 2022, and will carry the rank of Assistant Professor.
+The Politics Department at Oberlin College invites applications for a full-time non-continuing faculty position in the College of Arts and Sciences.
+Appointment to this position will be for a terms of one year beginning Fall 2022, and will carry the rank of Visiting Assistant Professor.